tanghao205/tanghao205.github.io/_pages/CC.md

 </figure>

 - Map-Reduce is traditional computation framework in big data processing.
-- This work use Map-Reduce to process the storm-event impact in the US.
+- This work use Map-Reduce framework in **docker container** to process the storm-event impact in the US.
 - I invested the data and display the storm-event evolution trend as the indicator to climate change.
 - On the other hand, the computation framework is also evaluated during the data processing.